 Habichuelas Guisadas (Stewed Bean)

 A cheap, abundant source of protein, beans, and pulses are very common in Latin American and Caribbean cuisine, and the Dominican Republic is no exception.
-They are a staple of the Dominican cuisine.
+They are a staple of Dominican cuisine.
 Habichuelas Guisadas is served with rice dishes, most commonly with Arroz Blanco, and it forms one of the four corners of the Dominican Flag (the traditional Dominican lunch meal).
 Each Dominican home may have its own version, with small changes in ingredients and seasonings, each proclaiming theirs "the best".

 Pollo Guisado (Braised Chicken)